synssins/sonorium/README.md

 The mixing uses sqrt(n) normalization to blend multiple tracks without clipping while maintaining good volume levels.

+**Crossfade Looping:** When a track reaches the last 3 seconds, Sonorium starts a new instance and blends them together using equal-power curves for seamless, infinite playback.

 ## Web UI

 Access the built-in web interface at `http://[your-ha-ip]:8007/` for: